mturk/svcbatch/README.md

   ```

-  This will truncate existing `SvcBatch.log` and `SvcBatch.shutdown.log`
+  This will truncate existing `SvcBatch.log`
-  on open or rotate instead creating a new file.
+  on rotate instead creating a new file.

 * **-v**